Berberine

 What is the correct berberine dose?

-How strong is the berberine evidence versus metformin?
+How strong is berberine evidence versus metformin?

 Is berberine safe long-term?